 Endicott Education Abroad: Where Will You Go?

 Thank you for considering education abroad as part of your academic experience at Endicott College.
-The staff in the Office of International Education looks forward to working with you to find the most appropriate destination for your major and academic pursuits.
+The Office of International Education staff looks forward to working with you to find the most appropriate destination for your major and academic pursuits.
 Please attend an information session to learn how you can become a Global Gull!

 Dean, International Education